NicoDoebele/flutter-p2p-demo/README.md

 ![Bluetooth Classic Sequence Diagram](./documentation/static/diagrams/sequence/BluetoothClassicSequence.png)

+Each technology needed to be implemented differently.
+Here is an overview of each of the technologies.

 ### Bluetooth Low Energy

 Bluetooth LE requires a GATT server and a client.
 The server was realised on the Android layer.
 Here, a service is provided via a unique UUID, with which clients can connect.
 The server can receive messages from the clients.
 If a message is received on the Android layer, it is forwarded to Dart via an event channel. forwarded to Dart via an event channel.
 The client side was implemented directly in Flutter.
 The Flutter Blue Plus package was used for this.
 It can be scanned for devices that offer a service with the previously determined UUID.
 As soon as a device with a matching UUID is found, a connection to this device is established.
 The client can then send messages to the connected device.
 The client can be connected to several servers and the server can manage several clients at the same time.